 2. I want the opportunity to exercise before my kids get up.

-But when I put on a Fit2B workout before, it was still waking the girls up based on where the TV is in conjunction with their bedroom.
+Previously when I put on a Fit2B workout, it was still waking the girls up based on where the TV is in conjunction with their bedroom.

 A few weeks ago, we moved the ROKU to another room, and I think this set up will allow me to exercise in the mornings before the girls wake–that is if I can be disciplined enough to get myself out of bed!